-The Robert Frost Charter School will bring together Montessori and Project-Based Learning, two powerful approaches to education.
-This unique model will motivate students by engaging them in their own learning from basic skill acquisition and mastery on through to the real-world application of those skills.
-The Montessori experience works to develop academic, organizational and personal skills and when those skills are then tested, explored, broadened and applied in the context of a real-world collaborative project, the educational experience is enhanced.
-Student knowledge and understanding is broadened.
+The Robert Frost Public Charter School brought together Montessori and Project-Based Learning, two powerful approaches to education.
+This unique model motivates students by engaging them in their own learning, from basic skill acquisition and mastery on through to the real-world application of those skills.
+The Montessori experience works to develop academic, organizational and personal skills and when those skills are then tested, explored, broadened and applied in the context of a real-world collaborative project, the educational experience is enhanced and student knowledge and understanding is broadened.
 Students' respect for one another is deepened.
 Their communication, problem-solving and decision making skills are developed.
 Students learn to reflect on their experiences, successes and challenges.
-Finished products, and documentation of the process will not only serve as "conversation pieces" around which teachers and students can discuss the learning that has taken place, they can also be shared with other teachers, parents, community members and others who have a stake in our students' education.